STRATEGY·March 27, 2026·10 min read·Updated Apr 29, 2026

 Stopping one level too broad

-'Freelancers' is not a niche.
-'Freelance designers who work with agencies' is closer.
-'Freelance UX designers who do contract work for SaaS companies and need to track billable hours by project' is a niche.
-Keep going until the description feels uncomfortably specific.
+"Freelancers" isn't a niche.
+"Freelance designers who work with agencies" is closer.
+"Freelance UX designers who do contract work for software companies and need to track billable hours by project" is a niche.
+Keep narrowing until the description feels almost uncomfortably specific.

 ⚠️

-The niche is the audience.
-The feature set comes from what that audience needs.
-A common mistake: 'I am building for the invoicing niche'.
-Invoicing is a feature category.
-The niche is 'independent plumbers who invoice three to five customers per week and lose money chasing late payments'.
+The niche is the group of customers.
+The features come from what that group needs.
+A common mistake: "I'm building for the invoicing niche."
+Invoicing is a feature, not a niche.
+The niche is "independent plumbers who invoice three to five customers per week and lose money chasing late payments."

 +

-Can I build a micro SaaS without domain expertise in the niche?
+Can I build a micro SaaS without expertise in the niche?

 +